Income Percentiles by Occupation and Education Level

 Most Common Bachelors Degree Majors

-• For Criminal Justice and Fire Protection undergraduate majors this income ranks between the 59.7th and 71th percentiles.
+• For Biology and Life Sciences undergraduate majors this income ranks between the 41.8th and 66.1th percentiles.

 Note: The source data only records undergraduate degree majors, even if a person continues to study.